phsycologicalFudge/AvarionX-Android-Antivirus/ENGINE_LICENSE.md

 ## Open client requirement

-- Applications using the engine must make their client-side source code publicly accessible
+- Applications using the engine do not need to open their client code.
-- The client code does not need to be licensed for reuse, but it must be viewable
-- Closed-source clients are not permitted to use the engine

 ## Attribution and disclosure

 - The engine must be identified as "VX-Titanium by ColourSwift" or "Powered by VX-Titanium"